-I am a PhD student in Computer Science at Carnegie Mellon University.
-I work in Professor Tuomas Sandholm's Electronic Marketplaces lab.
-My research combines machine learning and game theory, and I'm particularly interested in finding equilibrium strategies in massive imperfect-information games.
+I am a PhD student in Computer Science at Carnegie Mellon University advised by Professor Tuomas Sandholm.
+My research combines reinforcement learning and game theory to produce AIs capable of strategic reasoning in large imperfect-information games.

 Before CMU, I worked at the Federal Reserve Board in the International Financial Markets section, where I researched algorithmic trading in currency markets.
-Before that, I developed algorithmic trading strategies in equity markets.
+Before that, I developed algorithmic trading strategies for equity markets.